Unwinding Watch

 Dec 1

-Texas’ 12-month unwinding period started in April 2023 and technically extends through March 2024; however, as of December 1, Medicaid unwinding is essentially over in Texas.
-States had flexibility to distribute renewals during the unwinding period how they saw fit, so long as all renewals were initiated within 12 months.
-Texas chose to front-load renewals for Texans whose Medicaid coverage was maintained due to the federal continuous coverage provisions from April – September and the last procedural denials for this group happened on November 30, including individuals in Cohort 3, who received a 30-day extension to submit their renewal paperwork (see November 8 below).
+Texas’ 12-month unwinding period started in April 2023 and technically extends through March 2024.
+However, as of December 1, Medicaid unwinding is essentially over in Texas.
+States had flexibility to distribute renewals during the unwinding period as they saw fit, so long as all renewals were initiated within 12 months.
+Texas chose to front-load renewals for Texans whose Medicaid coverage was maintained due to the federal continuous coverage provisions from April – September.
+The last procedural denials for this group happened on November 30, including individuals in Cohort 3, who received a 30-day extension to submit their renewal paperwork (see November 8 below).

 As of December 1, no Texans are covered by Medicaid unless they were determined eligible within the previous 12 months or they took needed action to renew recently, but their paperwork is backlogged at HHSC.
 In other words, people with Texas Medicaid today are current with their paperwork and proof of eligibility, just like before the pandemic and federal continuous coverage provisions.
 All Texas Medicaid renewals initiated since October have been regular renewals–Texans who would have been covered regardless of the federal continuous coverage provisions.